 Continue to allow your infant to self-regulate their hunger and drink/eat what they need to nourish themselves.
 Follow their cues!

-Any vegetable that the baby can safely ingest!
 Most vegetables can be pureed and given to infants as purees.
 Some can be made into “sticks,” so the child can interact with the food.

 Some examples include zucchini, sweet potato, avocado, carrots, squash, and small pieces of broccoli or cauliflower.